zelisinho/anypoint-examples/document-integration-using-the-cmis-connector/README.md

-# Docuemnt integration using the CMIS Connector #
+# Document integration using the CMIS Connector #

 This application demonstrates how to connect to CMIS system.
 Based on the simple use case, the application loads a locally stored file and uploads it to an active CMIS account.